Hicham-ATMANI/ExtrapolationStudy/README.md

 What it does:
 ```

-This code is used for the calibration of the electromagnetic calorimeter, where it's allows:
+This code is used for the calibration of the electromagnetic calorimeter (ATLAS dectector at CERN), and allows to:

 - Correct data distibutions.
 - Evaluate the correlations betwee bin using bootstrapping.